awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

 + [App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/what-is-app-mesh.html) is supported with private clusters when you use the App Mesh Envoy VPC endpoint\.
 For more information, see [VPC endpoints for private clusters](#vpc-endpoints-private-clusters)\.
   + The App Mesh sidecar injector for Kubernetes is supported\.
 For more information, see [App Mesh sidecar injector](https://github.com/aws/aws-app-mesh-inject) on GitHub\.
   + The App Mesh controller for Kubernetes isn't supported\.
 For more information, see [App Mesh controller](https://github.com/aws/aws-app-mesh-controller-for-k8s) on GitHub\.
+  + [Cluster Autoscaler](cluster-autoscaler.md) is supported\.
+When deploying Cluster Autoscaler pods, make sure that the command line includes `--aws-use-static-instance-list=true`\.
+For more information, see [Use Static Instance List](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#use-static-instance-list) on GitHub\.
+The worker node VPC must also include the STS VPC endpoint and autoscaling VPC endpoint\.
+For more information, see [VPC endpoints for private clusters](#vpc-endpoints-private-clusters)\.

 ## Creating local copies of container images<a name="container-images"></a>